Elon Musk says ‘civil war is inevitable’ as UK rocked by far-right riots. He’s part of the problem | KRDO

 But false claims about the attack — Britain’s worst mass stabbing targeting children in decades and possibly ever — spread rapidly online and continued garnering views even after the police had set the record straight.

-According to the Institute for Strategic Dialogue, a think tank, by mid-afternoon on July 30, the day after the attack, the false name had received more than 30,000 mentions on X alone from more than 18,000 unique accounts.
+According to the Institute for Strategic Dialogue, a think tank, by mid-afternoon on July 30, the day after the attack, a false name circulated online for the alleged asylum seeker had received more than 30,000 mentions on X alone from more than 18,000 unique accounts.

 “The false name attributed to the attacker was circulated organically but also recommended to users by platform algorithms,” the ISD said in a statement.